-Greg is a supporter of numerous charities and non-profit organizations including: The American Cancer Society, Boys Scouts of America, The City of Hope, Interval House, Joyful Child, The Catalina Conservancy, Orangewood Foundation, The Shea Center, The Catalina Cowboy Heritage Foundation, Surfing Heritage and Cultural Center and the Los Caballeros cowboy riding group.
+Greg is a supporter of numerous charities and non-profit organizations including: The American Cancer Society, Boys Scouts of America, The City of Hope, Interval House, Joyful Child, The Catalina Conservancy, Orangewood Foundation, The Shea Center, The Catalina Cowboy Heritage Foundation, Surfing Heritage, Cultural Center and the Los Caballeros cowboy riding group.

-He currently is on the board of the Surfing Heritage and Culture Center and is a past board member of the American Diabetes Association, The Los Caballeros, Father of the Year Council and the Orange County Boy Scouts of American as well as others.
+He currently is on the board of the Surfing Heritage and Culture Center and is a past board member of the American Diabetes Association, Father of the Year Council and the Orange County Boy Scouts of American as well as others.